 We developed a search strategy designed to capture relevant literature published from 6 months prior to the search date in the previous USPSTF review to identify newly published studies of behavioral counseling interventions to prevent illicit drug use in children, adolescents, and young adults, as well as previously published studies targeting young adults that were not included in the previous review's searches (Appendix A).
-We searched MEDLINE, PubMed (for publisher-supplied records only), PsycINFO, and the Cochrane Central Register of Controlled Trials for relevant English-language literature published between January 1, 2013 (for children and adolescents), or January 1, 1992 (for young adults), and June 14, 2018.
+We searched MEDLINE, PubMed (for publisher-supplied records only), PsycINFO, and the Cochrane Central Register of Controlled Trials for relevant English-language literature published between January 1, 2013 (for children and adolescents), or January 1, 1992 (for young adults), and January 30, 2019.
 A research librarian developed and executed the search, which was peer-reviewed by a second research librarian.
+Surveillance searches were continued through March 20, 2020 to identify newly published studies that may affect the findings of the review.
+This was accomplished through review of publications in high-impact-factor journals and article alerts.
+One relevant RCT was identified during the surveillance window and was included in this review.